 The NCUC has required that each electric power supplier submit its first annual REPS compliance plan by September 1, 2008.
 Beginning in 2009, each power supplier is required to file a compliance report, detailing the actions it has taken to fulfill the requirements of the REPS.

 The compliance schedule for investor-owned utilities appears below.
 Note that each year's percentage requirement refers to the previous year's electricity sales (i.e., the 2021 standard is 12.5% of 2020 retail sales).
 The requirements for swine waste and poultry waste were amended by a NCUC Order in November 2012 by delaying requirements that had been previously established for 2012.
+Another NCUC Order in March 2014 and another NCUC Order in November 2014 further delayed the swine and poultry waste provisions.
 The schedule presented below accounts for the changes approved by the NCUC.

 - 2010: 0.02% from solar

 - 2012: 3% (including 0.07% from solar)

 - 2014: 3% (including 0.07% from solar + 170,000 MWh from poultry waste)

 - 2015: 6% (including 0.14% from solar + 0.07% from swine waste + 700,000 MWh from poultry waste)

 - 2016: 6% (including 0.14% from solar + 0.07% from swine waste + 900,000 MWh from poultry waste)

 - 2017: 6% (including 0.14% from solar + 0.14% from swine waste + 900,000 MWh from poultry waste)